CodingWithJiro/freecodecamp-css-book-inventory-app/README.md

 ![Learning Path](https://img.shields.io/badge/learning%20path-month%202-blue)
 ![Views](https://visitor-badge.laobi.icu/badge?page_id=CodingWithJiro.freecodecamp-css-book-inventory-app&left_text=repo%20views)

-## ℹ️ A Simple Landing Page for a Book Inventory App
+## A Simple Landing Page for a Book Inventory App

 ![Screenshot of the project](./screenshot.png)

 This responsive project displays a book inventory in a clean table layout using only HTML and CSS.

-It was built entirely with HTML and CSS as part of the [**freeCodeCamp.org**](https://www.freecodecamp.org/learn/full-stack-developer/) CSS course.
+It was built entirely with HTML and CSS as part of the **[freeCodeCamp.org](https://www.freecodecamp.org/learn/full-stack-developer/)** CSS course.

 ---

-## 🔍 Overview
+## Overview

 This project demonstrates how to present data clearly in a tabular format using semantic HTML elements and creative CSS design.
 Each row of the table represents a book, including its title, author, category, status, and a visual rating bubble using gradients.